rishi2802/calculator/README.md

 # Info:
-This webpage is a fully funtional online calculator to perform basic arthematic operations like addition, subraction, multiplication and division.
+This webpage is a fully functional online calculator to perform basic arithmetic operations like addition, subtraction, multiplication and division.
 The Operator keys change color to blue(#00d9ff) on hover where as all other keys turn to rgb(222, 197, 226) on hover.

 # Screenshots of The Webpage: